 Vegetable cans, coffee cans, or plastic tubs work well too.
 Just know that being organized is one of the professional's secrets to doing work efficiently and eliminating frustration.
 You don't want to be like my old friend who had a big disheveled workshop and frequently said, "I have three of everything… if I could only find it!"

 Take your time and ENJOY the woodworking process!

 Thanks for sticking with me to the end of this post!
 I hope you learned the importance of good plans when choosing your first project and understand more about the workspace you need for a woodworking hobby.

 I have found that acquiring woodworking tools is one of the most fun aspects of woodworking.
 Don't forget to let all your family members and friends know that you're starting this new hobby so that they can add tools to your birthday and Christmas wish lists.
 I will be posting more about specific tools to help and inform you as you go.

 There are so many varieties of wood and materials that will inspire you to create new and beautiful wood projects for your home.
-I hope you genuinely enjoy this lovely craft.
+I hope you genuinely enjoy this fulfilling craft.

 (Many links on this site are affiliate links, by using them you will not pay any extra, but I will earn a small amount that helps keep this website alive.
 As an Amazon Associate, I earn from qualifying purchases)